 - Woodlands (Jun 2021)

-A Bus Terminal is a smaller facility used as a regional terminating point for bus services.
-While the majority are dedicated facilities, there are a handful of roadside bus terminals with minimal infrastructure.
+Bus Terminals are smaller facilities used as regional terminating points for bus services.
+Compared to bus interchanges, they handle fewer bus services and often have more basic commuter facilities.
 Some bus terminals do not allow for passenger boarding and alighting.

 Buona Vista | 32, 48, 74, 91, 145, 185, 191, 200 |